joker-b/botzo/trails24.md

 </figcaption>
 </figure> -->

-[_Art Trails 2024_](https://www.artatthesource.org/) is the latest iterntion of Sonoma County's original multi-venue art exhibition and open-studio event.
+[_Art Trails 2024_](https://www.artatthesource.org/) is the latest iteration of Sonoma County's original multi-venue art exhibition and open-studio event.
 My artworks and books will be available for viewing and purchase in Petaluma during the **first two weekends of October,** and at the Sebastopol Center for the Arts beginning in late September.

 <p>&nbsp;</p>